 Subtitle: Federalism Thwarts Consolidated Government.

 Federalism describes the vertical division of power between the national and state governments.
-When Constitutional government is limited to its enumerated powers by a federal senate, the states are free to develop and retain their uniqueness, to keep their largely homogenous interests, habits, and mores.
+When Constitutional government is limited to its enumerated powers by a federal senate, the states are free to develop and retain their uniqueness and to keep their largely homogenous interests, habits, and mores.
 This is diversity.
 THIS is how republican government is sustained across a vast continent.
-Federalism keeps consolidation at bay, and makes diversity a reality!
+Federalism keeps consolidation at bay and makes diversity a reality.